TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.automl/microsoft-machinelearning-automl-selectingmodels.md

 For further details on all the algorithms to be tried automatically by AutoML, you can review all of them in the article [Configure automated ML experiments in Python - Select your experiment type](https://docs.microsoft.com/azure/machine-learning/how-to-configure-auto-train#select-your-experiment-type).

-However, once you have tried multiple experiment runs for your particular dataset you might know that you want to discard certain algorithms that don't offer good results (blacklist algorithms).
-Or vice-versa, you might know that you only want to try a limited number of algorithms (whitelist algorithms).
+However, once you have tried multiple experiment runs for your particular dataset you might know that you want to discard certain algorithms that don't offer good results (block algorithms).
+Or vice-versa, you might know that you only want to try a limited number of algorithms (allow algorithms).
 For those cases, here are the steps you can follow in order to select or block specific algorithms.

 There are two possible ways of doing this action with AutoML:
 * AutoML Python SDK